SpoddyCoder/dji-fpv-and-blackbox-renamer/README.md

 Flight_1.GOG.srt
 ```

-The renamed prefix and postfix parts can be modified by editing the tool constants.
-TODO: params for input dir, prefix

 ## Usage

-1. Copy `dfab-renamer.sh` to directory containing the files
+Copy `dfab-renamer.sh` to the directory containing the files and double click it to run.
-2. Run in test mode to see what would happen `./dfab-renamer.sh`
-3. Run in live mode to rename the files `./dfab-renamer.sh go`
+It will do a dry-run first and allow you to confirm before renaming the files.

 ## Notes

-This is bash script (Mac/Linux) - install GitBash to use it on Windows.
+* The renamed prefix and postfix parts can be modified by editing the constants at the top of the tool.
+* If you find this tool useful and wish it did something else too, let me me know.
+* Pull requests welcome.